This article explains different scenarios why the initiated transfer was not completed or processed successfully.

 - You request the transfer in Openprovider.
 (You can see a "Pending Transfer" in the whois)

 - The domain stays in pending transfer for 5 days.
 During those 5 days, the owner / admin contact has the option to accept or decline the transfer via the old provider.
-In most cases, this can be done via an email that the old provider will send (not via Openprovider)
+In most cases, this can be done via an email (Referred to as "FOA2") that the old provider will send (not via Openprovider)

 - IMPORTANT: If nobody responds to the email, the domain will be transferred on day 6 (so 6 days after the request is done in Openprovider).

 No, as the domain is not in the management of Openprovider, Openprovider has no control over the domain and can not speed it up.

 The only option to speed it up, is to explicitly approve the transfer via the old provider.
 They can inform you how you can do this.
 (Via email or via a control panel etc)